flaviacoelho/emse-2024-reproduction-kit/README.md

 refactorings in refactoring-inducing pull requests?

 ### Purposive sampling

+*Note.
+We adopted purposive sampling to select refactoring-inducing and non-refactoring-inducing PRs.
+We followed that sampling strategy until we reached data saturation, achieved after four rounds of analysis.*

 * Run the Python script [pre-qualitative-analysis](study-two/pre-qualitative-analysis.py) for selecting a purposive data for each round of analysis
   * Input was preset as *refactoring dataset* (Mining of refactoring edis and code review data, Step 2) - available in [./input](study-two/input)
   * Output: